-My name is Beth Annoni, and I am a graduate student in Biomedical Engineering at the University of Minnesota.
-The main focus of my research relates to prevalent cardiac diseases and trying to develop new ways to treat them.
-TCFJ allows me to help people from a different angle.
-Through this organization we can help people get access to necessary food to help them stay healthy.
-In my free time I enjoy playing volleyball, running, and painting.
+Beth is a graduate student in Biomedical Engineering at the University of Minnesota.
+The main focus of her research relates to prevalent cardiac diseases and trying to develop new ways to treat them.
+TCFJ allows Beth to help people from a different angle.
+Through this organization she can help people get access to necessary food to help them stay healthy.
+In her free time she enjoys playing volleyball, running, and painting.

 Lindsay Matteson, PhD – Grant Writer